 What are the slope extremes?

 Steep slopes can have undesirable effects on terrain textures, depending on their complexity, contrast, and saturation.
 A texture might look great on subtle, rolling hills but terrible on more extreme slopes.
 Be aware that textures will "stretch" or "smear" on steep slopes, and more experimentation may be necessary to make them look good.
+Generally, gradual changes in elevation look best.

 Are there adjacent regions?